collective/dexterity.membrane/README.txt

 Compatibility
 -------------

 This package has been developed for Plone 4.1.
-It may work on 4.0 and 3.3, but that has not been tested.
+In fact it will only work on that version (or higher) as we need uuid support.

 We depend on Products.membrane 2.0.2 or higher as that contains a fix to make sure members that are deleted are also removed from the membrane_tool catalog.

-If you are on Plone 4.1 you may want to include ``plone.app.referenceablebehavior`` and enable the the plone.app.referenceablebehavior.referenceable.IReferenceable on our member content type.
-It gives uuid support, which means members can be referenced from Archetypes content.

 User id
 -------

-As user id we currently use the intid that is generated for the content item.
-On Plone 4.1 it would be easy to use the uuid instead, if wanted.
+As user id we use the uuid that is generated for the content item.
+This only works on Plone 4.1 and higher.
 See the definition of ``getUserId`` in the ``membraneuser.py`` behavior.

+If you define your own member content type, you should enable the the plone.app.referenceablebehavior.referenceable.IReferenceable on it as that gives uuid support.
+This also means members can be referenced from Archetypes content.

 Email as login name